Official: US Adversaries Taking Sides, Wielding Influence Ahead of Election

 But he said Russia, China and Iran are divided over whom they would like to see win the presidential contest in November: President Donald Trump or his Democratic challenger, former Vice President Joe Biden.

-“We assess that Russia is using a range of measures to primarily denigrate former Vice President Biden and what it sees as an anti-Russia ‘establishment,’” Evanina said in Friday’s statement, calling Moscow’s approach consistent with the Kremlin’s criticism of Biden and former U.S. President Barack Obama.
+“We assess that Russia is using a range of measures to primarily denigrate former Vice President Biden and what it sees as an anti-Russia ‘establishment,’” Evanina said in Friday’s statement.
+He described Moscow’s approach as consistent with the Kremlin’s criticism of Biden and former U.S. President Barack Obama.

+“Some Kremlin-linked actors are also seeking to boost President Trump’s candidacy on social media and Russian television,” Evanina said, adding China and Iran appear to be seeking to help Biden.

+Speaking hours later, the president disputed key parts of the intelligence community’s assessment.

+NEW: @POTUS taking a shot at his intelligence chiefs on #Iran - calls them "extremely passive and naive when it comes to the dangers...They are wrong!" pic.twitter.com/hkwCZDw7OT— Jeff Seldin (@jseldin) January 30, 2019

+More from @POTUS on his intel chiefs and #Iran: "Be careful of Iran.
+Perhaps Intelligence should go back to school!" pic.twitter.com/mFKUaGOaiE— Jeff Seldin (@jseldin) January 30, 2019

-Evanina also singled out pro-Russian Ukrainian lawmaker Andriy Derkach, accusing him of spreading “claims about corruption” and of publicizing leaked phone calls in an effort to undermine Biden and the Democrats.
+In his statement, Evanina singled out pro-Russian Ukrainian lawmaker Andriy Derkach, accusing him of spreading “claims about corruption” and of publicizing leaked phone calls in an effort to undermine Biden and the Democrats.

-At the same time, he warned that just as in the 2016 election campaign, when U.S. intelligence concluded Russia sought to help then-candidate Trump defeat Democrat Hillary Clinton, there is evidence Russian agents are supporting President Trump.

-“Some Kremlin-linked actors are also seeking to boost President Trump’s candidacy on social media and Russian television,” Evanina said.

-In contrast to Russia, the top U.S. counterintelligence official said that both China and Iran are working to see U.S. voters elect a new president.
+When it comes to China and Iran, however, the top U.S. counterintelligence official believes Trump is right, and that both countries would prefer to see U.S. voters elect a new president.

 “We assess that China prefers that President Trump – whom Beijing sees as unpredictable – does not win reelection,” Evanina said.